 Q: Where does the harvested produce go?

-A: Fenway’s EMC Club will serve food and drink made with almost 6,000 pounds of produce harvested from the farm throughout the season.
-Additional harvest is used throughout the park’s restaurants, including in Press Box Dining and in general food concessions.
-Keep an eye out for a kale caesar salad wrap, located at ground level concessions.
-The produce grown on the Strega Deck event space is donated to the community via our food rescue partner, Lovin’ Spoonfuls.
+A: Fenway’s EMC Club will serve food and drink made with more than 6,000 pounds of produce harvested from the farm throughout the season.
+Additional produce is used throughout the park’s restaurants, including in Press Box Dining and in general food concessions.
+Keep an eye out for the Fenway Farms salad bar, located at ground level concessions.
+The produce grown on the Vineyard Vines Deck event space is donated to the community via our food rescue partner, Lovin’ Spoonfuls.

 Q: Is the produce organic?

 A: Yes.
-Green City Growers uses only organic products and methods for fertility and pest management.
+Green City Growers uses only organic, OMRI-approved products and methods for fertility and pest management.